Di-nobi/book_task/readme.md

 ## HOW TO RUN USING UVICORN (OPTIONAL)

-- run uvicorn api.main:app --reload
+- run uvicorn api.main:my_app --reload

 ### TO CREATE A BOOK USING CURL